-To find out about other mental health organisations and services visit headtohealth.gov.au
+To find out about other perinatal mental health treatment and support services, visit the eCOPE Directory

 This fact sheet has been developed by COPE: Centre of Perinatal Excellence and is derived from Mental Health Care in the Perinatal Period: Australian Clinical Practice Guideline.
-2017.
-Centre of Perinatal Excellence.
+2023.
+Centre of Perinatal Excellence (COPE).

-Funded by the Australian Government
+Funded by the Australian Government Department of Health and Aged Care.